Scrap the Missouri Sex Offender Registry—Use DoNotPay’s Handy Auto-Alerts

 In 2018, authorities found data lapses for about 1,300 untraceable sex offenders in Missouri—all due to clumsy management.
 Such irregularities beat the purpose of Megan’s Law, which made sex offender registries publicly available to protect U.S. citizens.

 Sex offender registries may be hit-or-miss, but DoNotPay always delivers.
-Our dependable sex offender search and automated alerts will keep you vigilant against all odds!
+Our dependable will keep you vigilant against all odds!

 You must accept a disclaimer agreement before accessing the records on Missouri Sex Offender Registry’s website.
 We have summarized some of the major takeaways from the detailed agreement: